Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

     category: "animation",
     description: "Play an animation for a 3D model",
     parameters: [
-      { name: "Object ID", description: "The ID of the object to animate" }, { name: "Animation Index Or Name", description: "Index or Name of the animation to play (leave empty to use name)", type: "any" }, { name: "Fade Duration", description: "Time (in seconds) to crossfade between animations.
+      { name: "Object", description: "The placeholder of the object to animate" }, { name: "Animation Index Or Name", description: "Index or Name of the animation to play (leave empty to use name)", type: "any" }, { name: "Fade Duration", description: "Time (in seconds) to crossfade between animations.
 Set 0 for instant switch.", type: "number" }, { name: "Loop", description: "Whether to loop the animation", type: "boolean", default: true },